You have a mother.

 Mitochondrial DNA

 Your great-grandmother is the ancestor you share with your second cousins.
 Some you might see at holidays.
 Some you’ve never met.
-Some you don’t know exist.
+Some you mioght not know exist.

-She had children who had children who had children, and all of those lines lead to people alive now.
+She had children who had children who had children, and those lines lead to people alive now.
 Dozens of them, maybe hundreds, scattered across the world.

 She was probably born in the 1930s.
 Before antibiotics were common.
 Before television.
 Her childhood had more in common with the 1800s than with yours.

 It feels like ancient history.
-It’s three people.
+It’s just three mothers away.

 Cousin chart

-Twenty generations back, about 500 years, you start sharing ancestors with strangers.
+If you look twenty generations back, about 500 years, you’ll see that you share ancestors with a huge amount of strangers.

 People in your town.
 People you pass on the street without a glance.
 You share a grandmother with them.

 The math says you should have over a million ancestors at this depth.
-Two parents, four grandparents, eight great-grandparents… 2²⁰ = 1,048,576.
+Two parents, four grandparents, eight great-grandparents, so on and so on.

 But you don’t.
 Your family tree folds back on itself.
 The same people appear multiple times.
-Your great-great-grandmother on one side is also your great-great-grandmother on a different side.
+Your great-great-great-grandmother on one side is also your great-great-grandmother on a different side.

 This is pedigree collapse.
 It happens to everyone.
-The further back you go, the more your tree overlaps with everyone else’s.
+The further back you go, the more your tree overlaps with itself, and everyone else’s.

 Pedigree collapse